CALL subqueries in transactions

 Rows: 4

-In the following example, ON ERROR FAIL is used after the failed inner transaction, to not execute the remaining inner transactions and to fail the outer transaction:
+In the following example, ON ERROR FAIL is used after the failed inner transaction to prevent the remaining inner transactions from executing and to cause the outer transaction to fail as well.

 UNWIND [1, 0, 2, 4] AS i